 Knowing what our dosha (Ayurvedic type) is, we can decide which direction we will move to get rid of stress.

-So, according to Ayurveda, reducing stress depends on understanding each person individually and adopting long-term solutions, such as a specific diet, exercise, herbal and lifestyle management tips that can not only help to cope with everyday life but also reduce stress. and help build solid foundations for the peace of mind.
+So, according to Ayurveda, reducing stress depends on understanding each person individually and adopting long-term solutions, such as a specific diet, exercise, herbal, and lifestyle management tips that can not only help to cope with everyday life but also reduce stress. and help build solid foundations for peace of mind.

 The one who accurately diagnoses any imbalances is a specialized Ayurveda therapist.
 We will show you some general reactions – and solutions – to stress depending on each dosha’s imbalance.